-Accepted students will receive an Emailed letter confirming their acceptance into the program.
+Accepted students will receive an official email from TAU's Elective Program with a letter confirming their detailed acceptance into the program.
+Applications are not considered accepted unless offically approved in writing by this program.

 Participants in the TAU Electives Program receive the status of a non-matriculated Tel Aviv University student.

 Attendance regulations during electives

-- Always carry a photocopy of your passport / ID.
+- Always carry your passport / Israeli ID.

-- Regular attendance in the department of an elective is required on morning shifts for 6-8 hours, during the whole period, excluding Fridays, Saturdays & some holidays.
+- Regular attendance in the respective elective department is required on morning shifts for 6-8 hours, during the whole period of the elective, excluding Fridays, Saturdays & some holidays.

 - Occasional days off are provided for official holidays or program outings.

 - Participants must notify the secretariats of both their department and the Electives Program regarding potential absences.

-- We do not accept unjustified absences as part of an elective period.
+- We do not accept unjustified absences during an elective period.

-Specific regulations for the program and all related facilities including hospitals, clinics, university campus and housing must be followed at all times.
-Any inappropriate behavior on the part of the participant may result in the removal of the student from the Electives Program and dorms / facilities without refund of handling or housing fees.
+Specific regulations for the program and all related facilities including hospitals, clinics, university campus sites and housing must be followed at all times.
+Any inappropriate behavior on the part of the participant may result in the automatic removal of the student from the Electives Program and dorms / facilities without compensation or refund.

 Equipment supplied at our clinics:

 - White coats, scrubs, gloves, goggles, lab coats, masks, post exposure prophylaxis (PEP).

 - Participants are required to have their own stethoscope.

 - Affordable meals are available at the hospital cafeterias.
 Please ask your hospitals coordinator upon arrival.

-- Free WiFi is usually available on the TAU campus, hospitals, housing campuses & many public places such as cafes, restaurants etc.
+- Free WiFi is usually available on the TAU campus, housing facilities, hospitals & many public places such as cafes, restaurants etc.

 - Computers are available in clinics, TAU libraries and faculties buildings.

 - The Gitter-Smolarz Library of Life Sciences and Medicine card is available at the program's office.